LDiazN/thrill-cube/README.md

 # Cube With a Gun
 ![imagen](https://github.com/user-attachments/assets/844c1111-5b72-40d1-a52e-bb78ab3bdecd)

-This is a sample project I made with **Unity 6** to explore AI programming in Unity.
-It's a simple **third person arena shooter** with basic AI functionality.
+This is a sample project I made with **Unity 6** to explore AI programming and procedural generation in Unity.
+It's a simple **third person arena shooter** implementing the following mechanics:

+1. **Basic AI** implemented with behavior trees, using [Unity 6's Behavior package](https://docs.unity3d.com/Packages/com.unity.behavior@1.0/manual/index.html).
+The behavior tree controls the state changing logic while the actual behavior is implemented with custom action nodes.
 There are two basic enemies in this game:
     - **Shooter Enemy**: Shoots to you from far away and dies fast
     - **Melee Enemy**: Charges against you and it's hard to kill

-The AI is mostly implemented using [Unity 6's Behavior package](https://docs.unity3d.com/Packages/com.unity.behavior@1.0/manual/index.html).
-The behavior tree controls the state changing logic while the actual behavior is implemented with custom action nodes.
+2. **Procedural level generation:** Implemented using the BSP algorithm, I wanted to generate random rooms with enemies that resemble office floors, and the [BSP algorithm](https://en.wikipedia.org/wiki/Binary_space_partitioning) makes this really easy
+3. **Automatic Gameplay**: The player has an AI mode that you can activate so that the game plays itself.
+Rather than converting the player in an NPC, this mode actually simulated user input.
+This is useful to design bots for multiplayer games or automatic testing

 ---
 ## Unity Version and dependencies